alvazir/habasi/README.md

       * `habasi -m out.esp *.esp`
     * If you know what you do(after reading `habasi -? --mode`):
       * `habasi --mode complete_replace -m out.esp plugin1.esp plugin2.esp`
-    * Only one input plugin is needed actually, though it makes sense in rare situations like:
+    * Only one input plugin is needed actually, though it rarely makes sense:
       * `habasi --mode grass -m out.esp Rem_WG_TR.esp`
-    * Profiles are a easy to use too.
+    * Profiles are easy to use too.
 Merging your whole load order:
       * `habasi -O`
     * Almost everything may be done with command-line arguments, though settings file is the better way for advanced usage:
       * `habasi --settings-write` to create settings file